dsmyth/dsmyth.github.io/about.md

 ### More Information

-SNUPI Technologies (Sensor Networks Utilizing Powerline Infrastruction) is an IoT startup in Seattle, WA, USA.
+[SNUPI Technologies](http://www.snupi.com) (Sensor Networks Utilizing Powerline Infrastruction) is an IoT startup in Seattle, WA, USA.
+As the Chief Architect, I'm responsible for the technical vision for the company.

 ### Contact me